Streamaxia/iOS-Open-SDK/README.md

 # ![pageres](https://www.streamaxia.com/wp-content/uploads/2020/04/iphone11-concert-1.jpg)

 ## Introduction
-[Streamaxia OpenSDK](https://www.streamaxia.com/opensdk-ios-rtmp-library/) is an easy to integrate, low-latency live video streaming library for iOS and Android mobile apps.
+[Streamaxia iOS OpenSDK](https://www.streamaxia.com/opensdk-ios-rtmp-library/) is an easy to integrate, low-latency live video streaming library for iOS and Android mobile apps.
 Open live video broadcast – not limited to any specific CDN, RTMP Media Server or proprietary protocols.
 Drag, Drop & Go Live on Facebook, YouTube, Twitch, Twitter, Microsoft Azure, Adobe Media Server, Wowza, Red5, Sewise and more!

 This is a short programming guide about how to test Streamaxia OpenSDK library using our demo iOS project.